 DWG membership is open to ERCOT, Transmission Service Providers (TSPs), and Texas Reliability Entity (TRE).

 Each NERC Transmission Planner within the ERCOT footprint and each ERCOT TSP with an assigned area in the SSWG and DWG base cases, shall have at least one designated Dynamics Working Group (DWG) member.
 The designated DWG member(s) shall be an employee(s) of an ERCOT Registered TSP.
-A Designated Agent of a DWG member may represent the DWG member but is not a DWG member itself.
-All Designated Agents, must follow data sharing rules as outlined in Section 2.5.
+A Designated Agent that is not a DWG member may represent a DWG member.
+All Designated Agents must follow data sharing rules as outlined in Section 2.5.
 Designated Agents are permitted on the DWG email exploder list at the discretion of the sponsoring DWG member under the stipulation that a Non-Disclosure Agreement (NDA) is in place with the sponsoring DWG member and proper notification has been provided to ERCOT.
 It is the responsibility of the sponsoring DWG member to inform ERCOT of Designated Agents acting on their behalf.
 It is also the responsibility of the sponsoring DWG member to inform ERCOT of Designated Agents that no longer represent them and to have them removed from the email exploder list.
 Participating Designated Agents shall be reviewed annually by DWG.

 DWG members and any Designated Agents shall be identified in the DWG roster, and the roster will be updated as needed by DWG.
 DWG shall notify ROS (in the monthly report) of any TSPs that are required to have a designated DWG member but do not have a DWG representative identified on the DWG roster.